RobRendell/gTove/README.md

 only list recently completed items which have not yet been released.

 * Distances rounded to 1 decimal place should no longer show e.g. 14.600000000001
+* Support drag-and-drop of files/folders into Map/Mini browser windows to upload them.

 ## Plans/TODO

+* Overwrite/duplicate/skip

 ### Bugs
+* Deleting a selected file causes it to stay displayed, even after refreshing, as long as it's selected.
 * There's a gap between the base of the mini and the stand.
 * Fog of War should not be ruined by changing the underlying map's grid dimensions.
 * I have GM-like menu options on Throg mini on Scott's Chuul tabletop?